Chypre Gouvernement Profil 2008

 Pouvoir exécutif

-chef d'état (Président): Président Dimitris CHRISTOFIAS (depuis 28 February 2008); note - the president is both the chef d'état (Président) and chef de gouvernement (1er ministre); post of vice president is currently vacant; under the 1960 constitution, the post is reserved for a Turkish Cypriot
+chef d'état (Président): Président Nikos ANASTASIADIS (depuis 28 February 2013); the president is both chef d'état (Président) and chef de gouvernement (1er ministre); note - vice presidency reserved for a Turkish Cypriot, but vacant depuis 1974 because Turkish Cypriots do not participate in the Republic of Cyprus Government

-chef de gouvernement (1er ministre): Président Dimitris CHRISTOFIAS (depuis 28 February 2008)
+chef de gouvernement (1er ministre): Président Nikos ANASTASIADIS (depuis 28 February 2013)

-elections: president elected by popular vote for a five-year term; election last held 17 and 24 February 2008 (next to be held in February 2013)
+elections/appointments: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term; election last held on 28 January 2018 with a runoff on 4 February 2018 (next to be held in February 2023)